-Teach simple watercolor techniques with this Edward Hopper for kids art project.
-Students will enjoy making this lovely landscape in his style.
+Teach simple watercolor techniques with this Edward Hopper for kids landscape project.
+Students will enjoy making this lovely painting in his style.

 This simple tutorial resembles Edward Hopper’s Lighthouse Hill painting.
 The simple home and lighthouse are easy to draw, which also makes for easy painting.
 If you have students that are ready to add shadows to their work, this tutorial is a great place to start.